Y0dax/azure-stt-subtitles-electron/readme.md

 Welcome!
 This application presents Speech to Text subtitles that can be captured by OBS or other programs.
 It is powered by Microsoft's Cognitive STT service.

-> :info: Note: The micrsoft cognitive service is not free and you will need to provide this program with a subscription key in order to use it.
+> :information_source: Note: The micrsoft cognitive service is not free and you will need to provide this program with a subscription key in order to use it.
 See more info here: https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/

 ![subtitles](media/subs.gif)